Revised, October 2014

 This section analyzes a candidate's performance; it is done in the context of a comprehensive statement of the candidate's job assignments and academic responsibilities for the review period, including special projects.
 Librarians should relate their activities to the more general goals of the Library and the University.

-For accelerated merit reviews, and merit reviews in the Librarian rank, the candidate may wish to prepare a longer self-evaluation and/or include supporting documentation.
+For standard merit reviews in the Librarian rank, the candidate may wish to prepare a longer self-evaluation and/or include supporting documentation.
+However, the self-evaluation should not exceed 3-4 pages.
 Professional judgment should be exercised in choosing documentation to include in the dossier.

 The self-evaluation is brief and supporting documentation is normally not included.